eaprelsky/infodynamics/book/appendix_d_practical_applications.md

 # Appendix D: Practical Applications

-*Tools and techniques for applying information physics in education, communication, and design*
+*Tools and techniques for applying information dynamics in education, communication, and design*

 ---

 ## How to Use This Appendix

-This appendix provides practical, actionable tools for implementing information physics principles in real-world situations.
+This appendix provides practical, actionable tools for implementing information dynamics principles in real-world situations.
 Each section includes:

 - **Step-by-step procedures**
 - **Checklists and templates**